Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 wget http://<ip of the other server>:8000/raw_stats
 cat raw_stats >> /stats/generated_stats.txt
 ```
-Then re-open the graph of this server (it will replace the file though).
+Then refresh the graph of this server (it will replace the file though).

 ---